bradhamson/English-Ivy-Ideal-Habitat-Suitability-Analysis/scripts/README.rst

 This site suitability analysis has been completely automated using the above scripts and resources.

-The entire data management and analysis operation are typically completed in less than sixty seconds.

 The ``reproject.py`` script was initially used to reproject all of the source data to CRS: 102387.
 This is no longer needed since the ``suitability_analysis.py`` script includes this functionality.